dscripka/openWakeWord/README.md

 # Training New Models

-Training new models is conceptually simple and requires just a few steps:
+Training new models is conceptually simple, and the entire process is demonstrated in a [tutorial notebook](notebooks/training_models.ipynb).

+Fundamentally, a new model requires o data generation and collection steps:

 1) Generate new training data for the desired wakeword/phrase using open-source speech-to-text systems (see [Synthetic Data Generation](docs/synthetic_data_generation.md) for more details).
-These models and the generation code will provided in a forthcoming separate repository.
+These models and the generation code are hosted in a separate [repository](https://github.com/dscripka/synthetic_speech_dataset_generation).
 The number of generated examples required can vary, a minimum of several thousand is recommended and performance seems to increase smoothly with increasing dataset size.

 2) Collect negative data (e.g., audio where the wakeword/phrase is not present) to help the model have a low false-accept rate.
 This also benefits from scale, and the [included models](#pre-trained-models) were all trained with ~30,000 hours of negative data representing speech, noise, and music.
 See the individual model documentation pages for more details on training data curation and preparation.